Anna-Soroka/portfolio/docs/README.md

 ## Price predictions of laptops available on marketplace

-The aim of this model is to predict prices of laptops based on a set of features, e.g. processor, CPU, operational system, etc.I have tested a few models (including linear regression and random forest) to minimize an error (RSME) between my predictions and real values.
+The aim of this model is to predict prices of laptops based on a set of features, e.g. processor, CPU, operational system, etc.I have tested a few models (including  random forest and XGBoost).
+I am showing all steps, including data check, data cleaning, preprocessing, test of different models, reduction of dimensionality and hyperparameters finetuning.
 <br><br>
 <a href="#"><img src="https://img.shields.io/badge/Python-white?logo=Python" alt="" /></a> <a href="#"><img src="https://img.shields.io/badge/Jupyter-white?logo=Jupyter" alt="" /></a>  <a href="#"><img src="https://img.shields.io/badge/sklearn-white?logo=scikit-learn" alt="" /></a>